Hydroxycobalamin/dPrevention/README.md

 Any permission plugin such as LuckPerms: https://www.spigotmc.org/resources/luckperms.28140/

+Any economy plugin with Vault support or an economy script. https://meta.denizenscript.com/Docs/Languages/economy#economy%20script%20containers

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.